Portland Car Crash Physics

 Why do so many people experience car crash injury each year?
-The answer has to do with the transfer of energy between objects and the way cars are built.
+The answer has to do with the transfer of energy between objects and the way

 Ironically, the way modern cars are made adds a degree of danger in medium and low-speed MVAs.

 Older cars tended to break into pieces when hit.
 (Think bumpers that dented and broke off easily.)
 The technical term for that kind of collision reaction is plastic deformation.
 In high-speed collisions, this meant parts coming off and stabbing and slicing vehicle occupants.
 In medium and low-speed cars crashes, it actually meant that much of the force of impact went into the breaking parts, not the bodies of drivers and passengers.